Matvey787/Triangles_Rebellion/README.md

-# This program determines if one triangle in 3D space intersects with another.
+# This program determines if one triangle in 3D space intersects with another